 Most bunions can be treated without surgery.
-But when nonsurgical treatments are not enough, foot surgery can relieve your pain, correct any related foot deformity, and help you resume your normal activities.
+But when nonsurgical treatments are not enough, foot surgery can relieve your pain, correct any related foot deformity or hallux valgus, and help you resume your normal activities.

 Having a better understanding of the causes and symptoms of bunion can help you take preventive measures and decide on what treatment to undertake.
 An orthopaedic surgeon can help you decide if bunion surgery is the best option for you.